quoteboxqa/api/source/includes/_analytics.md

 ## Get recent activities

-This endpoint will get recent list of quotes for the associated account.
+This endpoint will get recent list of quotes and summary of quotes for the associated account.

 > The request should return following JSON